GluuFederation/flex/admin-ui/docs/recipes.md

 | One plugin only            | Plugin's `common/Constants.ts` or `components/constants.ts` |
 | One component only         | Local `const`                                               |

-No inline magic strings — storage keys, language codes, audit actions, status values, attribute names, date formats, route paths all go through constants.
+No inline magic strings.
+Storage keys, language codes, audit actions, status values, attribute names, date formats, route paths all go through constants.

 ## Update translations

-Keys go in `app/locales/{en,es,fr,pt}/translation.json` — **every key in every file, same commit.** English-only updates silently fall back through i18n and the bug surfaces the first time a non-English user opens the page.

-If you don't speak the language, copy the English value and flag it in the PR; a translator replaces it later.
+Translation keys live in four locale files: `app/locales/en/translation.json` plus matching `es/`, `fr/`, and `pt/`.
+When you add or rename a key, add it to **all four files in the same commit**.

+If you only update English, i18n silently falls back to the English value when the key is missing in another locale.
+The page still renders, so nothing visibly breaks in your testing.
+The first sign of the problem is a Spanish, French, or Portuguese user seeing English text where their language should be, which is easy to miss in review.

+How to translate a key:

+1. Write the English value in `app/locales/en/translation.json`.
+2. Translate it to Spanish, French, and Portuguese using Google Translate (or DeepL, which tends to handle UI strings more naturally).
+3. Paste each translation into the matching file under `app/locales/{es,fr,pt}/translation.json` at the **same key path** as the English entry.
+4. Keep domain-specific terms (`SSA`, `OIDC client`, `Cedarling`, scope URLs, brand names) in English inside the translated sentence.
+Translating them produces awkward output that doesn't match the UI.
+5. Open all four files side by side before committing and verify the same key exists in each.